caicloud/nirvana/cli/README.md

 ### Flags

 Flag, different from `pflag.Flag`, is an interface containing the following methods in CLI.
 And it is declarative in CLI, unlike in Cobra where it is imperative, which makes the flags **more readable**.

-CLI will bind `viper` and `flags` automatically.
-That means you can get all your flag values from `viper`.

 ```go
 // Flag describes a flag interface